unstoppabledomains/dot-crypto/README.md

 # .crypto

 Crypto Registry Naming Service (CNS) is a naming service implemented using Ethereum Smart Contract Platform.
 Each name inside CNS has a format of a domain name in `.crypto` top level domain space.
-Like `example.crypto`
+Like `example.crypto`.

+CNS's goal is to be an alternative to classical domain names system (DNS) by fixing its core downsides:

+* Censorship Resistance
+* Ensure permanent ownership of the domain by the owner
+* Decentralized registration
+* Decentralized access

 ## Documentation: